 The Model Up Close

 These families are adopting the child centered Fair Start model: Smaller families working together to plan a fair start in life for every child.
-You can join them to make a better future for all.
+You can join them, protect your future, make a better world for all.
 You can make your voice heard.

 The Phelps-Mathews Family